chris24elias/react-native-app-template/README.md

 - redux-persist for data persistence
 - Reactotron and Flipper for debugging
 - React Native UI Kitten for UI Library and Theming (eva design)
+- Theming using hooks!
+- Built in Authentication Flow

 ## Getting Started